German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

-Despite him bearing a striking resemblance to the wolf, the Siberian Husky is actually, in fact, a very friendly, loyal companion.
+Despite bearing a striking resemblance to the wolf, the Siberian Husky is in fact, a very friendly, loyal companion.

 The Siberian Husky was originally bred as a working dog.
 They were created by the Chukchi people of a Siberian tribe over 3,000 years ago.
-So without a doubt, he is a dog that’s essentially designed for hard work.
+So without a doubt, this is a dog that’s designed for hard work.

 Siberian Huskies are loving dog’s that will get along with everyone.
-Because of his docile nature, the Siberian Husky often makes a great pet for anyone with children or other pets.
+Because of its docile nature, the Siberian Husky often makes a great pet for anyone with children or other pets.

-He’s not the kind of the dog that can be left alone for long hours because he’s likely to get bored.
+It’s not the kind of dog that can be left alone for long hours because it’s likely to get bored.
 So, this is why the Siberian husky is often best suited for active owners.

 German Shepherd Dog Temperament

-The German Shepherd originated in Germany during the late 1800’s.
-He was initially bred as a herding dog and was predominantly used on sheep farms.
-However, over the centuries the German Shepherd began to serve as a military, guarding and a police dog.
+The German Shepherd originated in Germany during the late 1800s.
+They were initially bred as herding dogs and were predominantly used on sheep farms.
+However, over the centuries the German Shepherd began to serve as military, guarding and police dogs.

-You must be wondering why did he change his jobs from herding to guarding?
+You must be wondering: why did it change its jobs from herding to guarding?

-Well, this is because the German Shepherd is a hardworking, loyal companion who will instinctively have the desire to protect his owners.
-He is one of the most intelligent dog breeds and will have no fear.
+Well, this is because the German Shepherd is a hardworking, loyal companion who instinctively has the desire to protect its owners.
+This is one of the most intelligent dog breeds who have no fear.

-When around children and other smaller pets, he can easily become more gentle and well-natured.
-This makes him an excellent companion for families.
+When around children and other smaller pets, they can easily become more gentle and well-natured.
+This makes it an excellent companion for families.

 The German Shepherd is not a lap dog or couch potato.
-He’s built to work, so if left alone for too long he might become anxious and bored.
+They’re built to work, so if left alone for too long they might become anxious and bored.

 A Mixed Breed: German Shepherd and Husky Mix

 By combining two loyal, hardworking and intelligent dogs you ultimately get the Gerberian Shepsky.
-These hybrids are going to show traits from both his parent breeds.
+These hybrids are going to show traits from both their parent breeds.

-The German Shepherd Husky Mix is an intelligent dog that can learn commands and tricks very quickly.
-Though he is an intelligent dog, motivated to learn he will require a firm owner.
-This is because a Gerberian Shepsky is instinctively an alpha dog.
+The German Shepherd Husky mix is an intelligent dog that can learn commands and tricks very quickly.
+These dogs are intelligent and need a firm owner.
+A Gerberian Shepsky is instinctively an alpha dog.

-He is a natural born pack leader that can be demanding, stubborn and bossy if given the chance.
+This mix is a natural born pack leader that can be demanding, stubborn and bossy if given the chance.
 This dog is a powerful hybrid not suited to the faint of heart.
-If he is not trained properly, owners may find it quite hard to handle him as he gets older.
+If they are not trained properly, owners may find it quite hard to handle them as they get older.

-As a versatile dog, the German Shepherd Husky Mix can serve many purposes.
-Because he is so mindful of his surroundings, he can be used as a guard dog as well as a watchdog.
+As a versatile dog, the German Shepherd Husky mix can serve many purposes.
+Because they are so mindful of their surroundings, they are great guard dogs as well as watchdogs.

 The Gerberian Shepsky is also quite a protective, courageous companion.
-As such he often will bond closely to a single owner and can be quite clingy.
+As such they often will bond closely with a single owner and can be quite clingy.

 When around strangers or new pets, your Gerberian Shepsky will be quite careful.
 This is perfectly normal!
-It simply means that he is keeping a watchful eye on any new face.
+It simply means that they are keeping a watchful eye on any new face.

 8 Facts You Didn’t Know About this Dog Breed

-- Don’t get mad if I’m naughty: Naturally, the German Shepherd Husky Mix has derived from two very hard working dogs.
-So, if your Gerberian Shepsky is left home alone for too long then he’s gonna get bored and he will show that he’s bored through behaviors such as chewing, excessive barking, digging and going through garbage.
+- Don’t get mad if I’m naughty: Naturally, the German Shepherd Husky mix has derived from two very hard working dogs.
+So, if your Gerberian Shepsky is left home alone for too long then they’re going to get bored and will show that they’re bored through behaviors such as chewing, excessive barking, digging and going through garbage.

 - The escape artist: The Gerberian Shepsky is an active dog.
-Taking him for a long walk may not be enough to satisfy his inner Indiana Jones!
+Taking them for a long walk may not be enough to satisfy their inner Indiana Jones!
 These dogs are explorers and will do their best to escape their backyard in search of adventure.

-- Tumbleweeds of fur: Because of his dense, long fur coats.
-The German Shepherd Husky Mix is going to shed a lot!
-So be prepared to be covered in doggie hair.
+- Tumbleweeds of fur: Because of their dense, long fur coats, the German Shepherd Husky mix is going to shed a lot!
+Expect doggie hair everywhere!

 - The next Ice Age dog: Both the Siberian Husky and German Shepherd have dense, double coats.
 Naturally, these dogs are built to handle the extreme cold weather.
 Your Gerberian Shepsky will be the same!
-He’s just gonna love the snow.
+They absolutely love snow.

 - Squirrels and Rabbits!
-Some German Shepherd Husky Mix may have a high hunting drive.
+Some German Shepherd Husky mixes may have a high hunting drive.
 They will love to chase squirrels and rabbits, so be wary if you own small pets.

-- A sharp learner: He can learn distinctive whistle and commands: Like many herding dogs, the Gerberian Shepsky is able to learn the difference between various whistles.
+- A sharp learner: This doggo can learn distinctive whistle commands!
+Like many herding dogs, the Gerberian Shepsky is able to learn the difference between various whistles.

-- My unique eyes: Heterochromia is a condition commonly seen in the German Shepherd Husky Mix.
+- My unique eyes: Heterochromia is a common condition in the German Shepherd Husky mix.
 Heterochromia is a condition that often results in dogs attaining two different eye colors.